Satoko Tanaka

 Satoko Tanaka (田中 聡子, Tanaka Satoko) is a retired Japanese backstroke swimmer.
 She competed at the 1960 and 1964 Olympics in the 100 m backstroke and 4×100 m medley relay.
 She won individual bronze in 1960 and finished fourth in both events in 1964.
 Between 1959 and 1964 she set 10 world records in the 200 m backstroke, but did not have a chance to compete in this discipline.
 She set five more world records in the 110 yd and 220 yd backstroke.
 Tanaka held the national records in the 100 m and 200 m backstroke for 12 years.
-In retirement for many decades she worked as a swimming coach, and also competed in the masters category.
+In retirement for many decades she worked as a swimming coach, and competed in the masters category.
 In 1991 she was inducted into the International Swimming Hall of Fame.